Paletas Mexicanas (Mexican Popsicles)

 Recently I went to a small Latin market to shop for chiles.
-I knew our grocery store would have ancho chiles, but I wasn’t sure about the dried pasillas.
-Plus, I love these kind of markets.
+I knew our grocery store would have ancho chiles, but I wasn’t sure about the dried pasillas I needed for a recipe.
+Plus, I love these kinds of markets.
 They always have such wondrous diversity and great deals!

-After wondering around for a while, dreaming of the infinite recipe possibilities with the unique ingredients piled high on shelves, I found exactly what I needed and headed to the resister.
+After wandering around for a while, dreaming of the infinite recipe possibilities with the unique ingredients piled high on shelves, I found exactly what I needed and headed to the register.

 In front of the counter was a freezer case filled with Paletas (Mexican Popsicles.)
 The kids looked up at me with pleading eyes.

 It was a hot day after all, and there were so many paletas to choose from!
 I started reading the flavors to the kids… Coconut, pineapple, tamarind, lime, watermelon, banana, sour orange.
 Then I saw one simply labeled “Chile.”